Ayyodeji/faceRecognition/README.md

 ## Description

 This project implements a face recognition system using Convolutional Neural Networks (CNNs) and Support Vector Machines (SVMs).
 The system can detect and recognize faces from input images and classify them based on known subjects.
+The goal was to build an accurate and efficient face recognition solution that could be used in various applications, such as security systems, access control, or personalized user experiences.
+By combining CNNs for feature extraction and SVMs for classification, the project aimed to achieve high accuracy in identifying individuals from facial images.

 ## Repository Structure